Second-half spurt seals MJ’s trip to 5-AAA semifinals

 Jaylen Washington sank three triples to lead Kenwood with 14 points.

-Now Mt.
-Juliet faces the hurdle where Gallatin surprised the Golden Bears with a semifinal loss last year.
+Next, Mt.
+Juliet faced the hurdle where Gallatin surprised the Golden Bears with a semifinal loss last year.
 And for all MJ has accomplished over the last half dozen years, about five sectionals, a state tournament and three straight District 9-AAA championships, the Bears are still seeking their first region title.

 “We’ve won this game either 4 out of 5 or 5 out of 6 years,” Allen said of the semifinals.
 “It is what it is.
 It’s not about last year.
 It’s a new team.
 We’ll be ready to play.
 Clarksville’s got three really good guards.
 We’ve seen them a bunch and we know them so we’ll be ready to play.”